spatie/laravel-webhook-server/README.md

 The package fires these events:
 - `WebhookCallSucceededEvent`: the remote app responded with a `2xx` response code.
 - `WebhookCallFailedEvent`: the remote app responded with a non `2xx` response code, or it did not respond at all
-- `FinalWebhookCalledFailedEvent`: the final attempt to call the webhook failed.
+- `FinalWebhookCallFailedEvent`: the final attempt to call the webhook failed.

 All these events have these properties: